wisskirchenj/CodeSharingPlatform/README.md

 ## Repository Contents

-Sources for all project tasks (5 stages) with tests, static contents and configurations.
+Sources for all project tasks (5 stages) with tests, static contents HTML, JS, CSS and configurations.

 ## Progress